Racer Mall

 or two who scream loud enough to be heard, that the vast majority don't

 care what they want.. it is time the majority rules!
-It's time we tell them,
+It's time we tell

-you don't have to pray.. you don't have to say the pledge of allegiance, you
+you don't have to pray.. you don't have to say the pledge of allegiance,

 don't have to believe in God or attend services that honor Him.
 That is